hiagop22/old-keras-projects/README.md

-This repository aims to showcase some topics studied in in the subject of Machine Learning, when I used keras Framework.
+This repository aims to showcase some topics studied in in the subject of Machine Learning, when I used keras Framework and sklearn.